BioStacks

 Why Vitamin E for Skin

-When it comes to skin, Vitamin E is one of the most supporting nutrients to consider.
+Vitamin E plays a supporting role in skin.
 Natural d-alpha-tocopherol is twice as bioavailable as synthetic dl-alpha-tocopherol, since the body only utilizes four of the eight synthetic stereoisomers—always check labels for the "d-" prefix.
 Mixed tocopherols (alpha, beta, gamma, delta) provide broader antioxidant protection than alpha alone.
-Tocotrienols, the other vitamin E family, offer additional cardiovascular and neuroprotective benefits not shared by tocopherols.

 What dose to look for

-Clinical studies typically use 50–268 mg of vitamin e.
+Clinical studies typically use 50268 mg of vitamin e.
 Equivalent to 100–400 IU natural d-alpha-tocopherol.
-Supplements that fall short of this threshold are unlikely to match what clinical trials achieved.
+Products below this range may not deliver meaningful results.

 What form to look for

 Avoid dl-alpha tocopherylsynthetic, ~50% activity.
-For best results, choose d-alpha tocopherol or mixed tocopherols.
+Look for d-alpha tocopherol or mixed tocopherols for better absorption.

-Research supporting vitamin e for skin is rated as strong.
+Vitamin E has strong clinical evidence for skin benefits.
 Natural d-alpha form is 2x more bioavailable than synthetic; mixed tocopherols provide broader antioxidant coverage Learn more